 When a student does not meet the standards as stated above, the following process will take place:

-After the first quarter of not meeting the standards, a warning letter or email from the Financial Aid Office will be sent to the student.
-The letter or email will inform the student that they are not making Satisfactory Academic Progress, and are therefore in danger of losing financial aid eligibility.
-For the following quarter the student can continue to receive federal aid on Financial Aid Warning.
-All students who receive an initial warning letter are encouraged to seek help academically from the Dean of Students and their class professors.
+After the first quarter of not meeting the minimum standards for Satisfactory Academic Progress (SAP), a warning notification will be sent to the student from the Financial Aid Office.
+The notification will inform the student that he/she is not making Satisfactory Academic Progress, and is therefore in danger of losing financial aid eligibility.
+The Financial Aid Warning status will continue through the following quarter of enrollment.
+The student can continue to receive federal aid while on Financial Aid Warning status.
+All students who receive an initial warning notification are encouraged to seek help academically from the Dean of Students and their class professors.